Best Google Meet Alternatives (2026) — 4+ Options Compared

 Is there an open-source alternative to Google Meet?

 Yes!
-Jitsi Meet is open-source alternative to Google Meet that you can self-host for free.
+Jitsi Meet is an open-source alternative to Google Meet that you can self-host for complete data control.
+Open-source alternatives give you full ownership of your data and often have active communities contributing improvements.

 What is the cheapest alternative to Google Meet?